Today we’ll do a deep dive into the top mortgage lenders in New Jersey.

 As always, when we filter out refinances and focus solely on home purchases, the list changes quite a bit.

-Consumers still love to go to a big bank when buying a home, even if that bank has had troubles.
+Consumers still love to go to a big bank when buying a home, even if that bank is bureaucratic.
+And Chase is also quasi-local being from nearby NYC.

-Again, a lot of big national brands, and one almost New Jersey lender, Allied Mortgage Group, which is located just west of Philly.
+Again, a lot of big national brands, one local lender, and one almost New Jersey bank thanks to Chase.

 Top New Jersey Refinance Lenders (for Existing Owners)